 Creditors accept most consumer proposals.
 If it’s rejected, it can usually be resolved by changing the terms.

 Although creditors can accept, reject or request changes to your consumer proposal, they have a high acceptance rate.

-If you want to learn more about filing a consumer proposal, let us connect you with a Licensed Insolvency Trustee today for a free and confidential consultation.
+If you want to learn more about filing a consumer proposal, let us connect you with a Licensed Insolvency Trustee today for a free consultation.

 Get debt relief

 Free consultation with a Licensed Insolvency Trustee by video, phone or in person.